Family Educational Rights and Privacy Act (FERPA) Information

 - To authorized representatives for audit of Federal or State supported programs.

-- To university employees who are in the process of carrying out their specifically assigned educational or administrative responsibilities acting in the student's educational interest.
+- To university employees who are in the process of carrying out their specifically assigned educational or administrative responsibilities, or to other school officials with legitimate educational interests.

 - Veteran's Administration officials.

 - Officials of other institutions in which a student seeks or intends to enroll on the condition that the issuing institution makes a reasonable attempt to inform the student of the disclosure unless the student initiates the transfer.